medpaf/hawk/README.md

 `-synflood -source [SOURCE PORT] -target [TARGET IP] [TARGET PORT]`

+If you want to use a random source port, type the following command:

+`-synflood -source r -target [TARGET IP] [TARGET PORT]`

 **Disclaimer**: Please only use this for testing purposes and target your own machines.
 ### Deauth attack